giacomociti/eye-shacl/validation.md

 }.
 ```

-When the shape is part of a [Shape-based Constraint Components](https://www.w3.org/TR/shacl/#core-components-shape) like `sh:not`, `sh:or`..., the backward rule determines the presence of violations without collecting results.
+When the shape is part of another shape like `sh:not`, `sh:or`..., the backward rule determines the presence of violations without collecting results.